Asset Publisher

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-Administer 1,008 mg / 11,200 units (1,008 mg efgartigimod alfa and 11,200 units hyaluronidase) subcutaneously over approximately 30 to 90 seconds once weekly.
+Administer 1,008 mg / 11,200 units (1,008 mg efgartigimod alfa and 11,200 units hyaluronidase) subcutaneously over approximately 30 to 90 seconds as once weekly injections.

 Generalized Myasthenia Gravis (gMG)